cecric/jeannot-website/pages/jeannot-privacy-policies.md

 **Last updated: May 11, 2025**

-The mobile application **Jeannot** is developed by **Cédric LESEC** as an independent developer.
-A company, **Jeannot SAS**, is currently being established and will soon take over the operation and management of the app.
+The mobile application **Jeannot** is developed by [Gaiadet SAS](https://gaiadet.com/) as an independent developer.
 This privacy policy explains what data we collect, how we use it, and with whom it may be shared.

 ---